 If you care for someone for at least 35 hours a week, you may be entitled to claim Carer’s Allowance.

-To qualify for Carer’s Allowance, the person you’re caring for has to be receiving certain benefits.
+To qualify for Carer’s Allowance, which is designed to cover the loss of income from other work and help with certain living costs, the person you’re caring for has to be receiving certain benefits.

-Carer’s Allowance is not means-tested, so it doesn’t matter how much you (and your husband/wife/partner) have in savings.
-However, you can only get Carer’s Allowance if you earn less than £128 a week from work after tax, National Insurance and expenses.
+Carer’s Allowance is not means-tested, so it doesn’t matter how much you (and your husband/wife/partner) have in savings, although your earnings can affect your eligibility.
+You can only get Carer’s Allowance if you earn less than £128 a week from work after tax, National Insurance and expenses.

 You can claim Carer’s Allowance if you live in England, Scotland or Wales.
 You can’t claim it in Northern Ireland, as there’s a different system.

 Understanding the weekly earnings limit

 The rules say that you can earn up to £128 a week, and still claim Carer’s Allowance.
 This figure generally increases by a few pounds each April, at the start of the new tax year.
 However, you may be able to earn considerably more than this amount, because you can take certain expenses, as well as tax, from your earnings figure.